 Psychotherapy improves symptoms in most people with social anxiety disorder.
 In therapy, you learn how to recognize and change negative thoughts about yourself and develop skills to help you gain confidence in social situations.

-Cognitive behavioral therapy is the most effective type of psychotherapy for anxiety, and it can be equally effective when conducted individually or in groups.
+Cognitive behavioral therapy (CBT) is the most effective type of psychotherapy for anxiety, and it can be equally effective when conducted individually or in groups.

 First choices in medications